CEI-lab/ece3400-2017/docs/tutorials/tutorials.md

 * Tutorials should be kept short and to the point - noone wants to read a lengthy document.
 * Tutorials should include lots of helpful pictures.
 If possible, video tutorials are even better!
 * Tutorials shouldn't just include strategies that work, but also comments on what doesn't work.
+* Tutorials must start with the name of the class (# ECE3400 Fall year), the title of the tutorial (## title), and the date and contact information of who made the tutorial (*name, date*).
 * Don't do double work!
 Google the topic, if a good tutorial already exist, link to it instead.
+If you want to improve an existing tutorial that can be arranged too.

 ### Needed tutorials